BinDong314/SDS/README.md

-This directory contains the current version of SDS (Scientific Data Services) framework.
+SDS (Scientific Data Services) framework.

 Please report any problem you've encountered in using this package to Bin Dong at dbin@lbl.gov